 You should NOT drink the tap water in Laos, most water sources have been either polluted from chemical waste to human waste, poor sanitation infrastructure, or old pipes.
 You should only drink bottled or purified water and avoid drinking anything with ice in it.

-In this post, we will go through can you drink tap water in Laos.
+In this post, we will go through whether you can drink tap water in Laos.
 So let’s get started!

-- Amazing Things To Do in Luang Prabang Laos You Should Try
+- Things To Do In Luang Prabang Laos

 You Should NOT drink the water from the tap in Laos.
-The water sources in Laos are affected by a wide range of issues from human waste, polluted by chemicals, old water pipes, and water treatment facilities.
+The water sources in Laos are affected by a wide range of issues from human waste, to pollution by chemicals, old water pipes, and water treatment facilities.

 The Laos locals, in general, don’t drink water straight out of a tap.
-The ones that do will have no ill effect on them because they would have a build up a tolerance.
+The ones that do will have no ill effect on them because they would have a build-up of tolerance.